ronkok/Temml/docs/administration.md

 Notes:

+1. WebKit renders some things correctly only after a page refresh.

-1. WebKit renders some accents too high.
+2. WebKit renders some accents too high.
     Temml does some work to mitigate this.
 It’s not enough.

-2. Chromium does not stretch a Cambria Math ∫ in display mode.
+3. Chromium does not stretch a Cambria Math ∫ in display mode.
 Latin Modern is okay.

-3. WebKit mis-aligns short parentheses, given a \left and \right.
+4. WebKit mis-aligns short parentheses, given a \left and \right.

-4. WebKit mis-locates tags and AMS automatic equation numbers because it ignores `width: 100%` on an `<mtable>`.
+5. WebKit mis-locates tags and AMS automatic equation numbers because it ignores `width: 100%` on an `<mtable>`.

-5. Chromium and WebKit system font extensible arrows have notes placed too high.
+6. Chromium and WebKit system font extensible arrows have notes placed too high.
     Some do not stretch in Cambria Math.
 Again, Latin Modern is okay.

-6. Firefox and WebKit sometimes select radicals that are too tall.
+7. Firefox and WebKit sometimes select radicals that are too tall.
 (Root cause:
     They don’t cramp subscripts and superscripts.)

-7. In very tall radicals, Chromium does not accurately match the vinculum to the surd.
+8. In very tall radicals, Chromium does not accurately match the vinculum to the surd.

-8. Automatic linebreaking (non-display mode) works in Chromium and Firefox.
+9. Automatic linebreaking (non-display mode) works in Chromium and Firefox.
 Not in WebKit.

-9. WebKit fails to render anything inside the `<mpadded>` element.
+10. WebKit fails to render anything inside the `<mpadded>` element.

 Another issue if you are targeting mobile: Android has not provided a math system font.
 They are planning to add a MATH table to the Noto Sans font.
 I